 by Baloney Bill

-Recalling long-ago days visiting the farm; the largesse of my mom, my grandma & the earth.
+Recalling days long past visiting the farm; the generosity of Mom, Grandma, and the earth.

 Grandma's gray hair clippings,

 swept neatly from the kitchen floor